 B.A., summa cum laude, Phi Beta Kappa | 1979

-Melissa Murphy is a shareholder of Perkins Thompson and past Chair of the Real Estate Practice Group.
+Melissa Murphy is of counsel to Perkins Thompson.
+A past Chair of the firm’s Real Estate Practice Group.
 Melissa began her practice by concentrating on all matters pertaining to real estate acquisition, ownership, development and financing, with a special emphasis on legal issues pertaining to condominium, timeshare and mixed-use projects and affordable and other specialized housing, including housing for older adults and those needing supportive services.
 As the clients she works with have grown and expanded their core businesses, Melissa’s practice has grown with them and now includes advising both for-profit and non-profit real estate owners and developers as to their governance and with regard to their operations extending beyond their real estate holdings.

 Whether her client is a for-profit developer or lender, a non-profit organization or a governmental or quasi-governmental lender, Melissa keeps their goals, mission and values at the forefront.
 She works hard at fostering relationships with her clients’ leadership, staff and business and community partners in an effort to better understand their business, operations and services so that she is able to serve them in the manner best suited to their needs, making life-long friends along the way.